Water Heater Expansion Tank: What It Is, Installation & Code Requirements

 Get matched with companies for your specific needs

 If you've noticed water dripping from your water heater's relief valve or experienced fluctuating water pressure, you may need an expansion tank.
 This critical safety device protects your plumbing system from damage caused by thermal expansion in closed systems.
-Understanding when expansion tanks are required by code, how to size them correctly, and what they cost to install can save you thousands in potential repairs and ensure your system operates safely and efficiently.
+Understanding when expansion tanks are required by code, how to size them correctly, and what they cost to install in 2026 can save you thousands in potential repairs.
+This guide walks you through current code requirements, sizing methods, installation costs, and maintenance tips so you can keep your system safe, compliant, and operating efficiently.

 Key Pinch Points

-• Expansion tanks required for closed systems with backflow preventers
+• Expansion tanks required for closed systems under IPC 607.3 and UPC 608.3

 Find Trusted & Licensed Plumbers in Ohio